replicatedhq/kots/design/disaster-recovery-snapshots.md

 ### Backup

-- All resources (Admin Console and application) will have an additional label: `kots.io/backup: velero`
+- All resources (Admin Console and application) will have two additional labels:
+    - `kots.io/backup: velero`
-- All application resources will have an additional label: `kots.io/app-slug: <slug>`
+- All application resources will have two additional labels:
+    - `kots.io/backup: velero`
+    - `kots.io/app-slug: <slug>`
+- Backup will be created with `labelSelector` set as in the example below:

+        apiVersion: velero.io/v1
+        kind: Backup
+        spec:
+          labelSelector:
+            matchLabels:
+              kots.io/backup: velero

 ### Restore